Mangal Lakshmi: Plot

-Mangal Lakshmi – Lakshmi Ka Safar

 Lakshmi, her cousin, a 22-year-old orphan, lives with Mangal's parents and works as a tailor to support the family.
 Lakshmi is described as kind, hardworking, and cheerful.
 She is a gifted singer and songwriter but has never had the chance to showcase her talent.
 Lakshmi is socially smart, knows the English language, and is good with technology, unlike Mangal, who neither understands English nor is proficient with technology, which often leads Adit to insult her.
 Lakshmi is mistreated by Mangal's cunning and greedy mother, Shanti, and her spoiled sister, Lipika, but she is loved by Mangal and her father, Bhushan.
 Lakshmi discontinued her studies after the 10th grade to assist Bhushan in running the shop, supporting her family in their pursuit of a better life.
 Kusum's stern younger sister, Gayatri belongs to a wealthy family that includes her husband Umesh, their children Kartik and Nidhi, and her sister-in-law Sanjana.
 Kartik is a handsome, cheerful, and wealthy singer, known not only for his success but also for his good nature, kindness and respectful demeanor unlike Adit.
 Much like Mangal and Lakshmi, Kusum and Gayatri share a close, sisterly bond.
 Kartik respects and admires Mangal, just as Kusum and Akshat do.
 Gayatri's husband, Umesh, and their daughter, Nidhi, have gone to America for Nidhi's studies.
 Gayatri feels insecure and possessive of her son because of a curse given to her by her mother-in-law, who said that one day Kartik would be separated from her and she would die alone, yearning for him.
 Sanjana hates Gayatri for deliberately separating her mother and Umesh, which led Sanjana's mother to curse Gayatri.
 Sanjana constantly schemes against Gayatri, taunting her as a means of avenging her mother.
 Kartik has been in a relationship with Jiya, a dancer, for the past two years, but he has never disclosed it to anyone.
 However, Gayatri is aware of their relationship, unbeknownst to Kartik.
 Kusum and Gayatri harbor a deep disdain for Jiya due to her manipulative and undesirable nature, believing her to be unfit for Kartik.